Simply Scintillating Cindy

 “Our range is for active, modern women.
 The Leluu brand is very young, fresh and high quality.
 It’s all about the active, modern woman who has a thousand and one things to do in a day.
 She can go from the gym to have lunch with her girlfriends and then onto a meeting or a spot of shopping.
 We realise that women have lots of things going on and so we cater to that.

-While being a switched on public figure, Cindy is no fool to think that she can – simply from her own fame – bring similar success to Leluu in such a short space of time.
+While being a switched on public figure, Cindy is no fool to think that she can bring similar success to Leluu in such a short space of time just from her name alone.
 Being a new concept, not to mention a new trend for Thais to get their heads around, there has been something of a ground-swell in gym membership.
 This is perhaps the foothold Leluu needs to establish itself here.

 “Over the past few years, the number of gyms has mushroomed,” she points out.
 “While we know there is plenty of competition in the market, I think there are still opportunities for new brands like us to come in.
 We blend the concepts of fashion and sport, we don’t separate; it’s not just work out gear.
 We have a line in the brand which is specifically designed for gym work.
 Leluu is active wear and you can go from lots of different activities and lifestyles.”